dtonhofer/minizinc_experiments/compiling_minizinc/README.md

 # Building the MiniZinc compiler/driver (`libminizinc`) itself

+**These instructions for compiling on Linux, in this case Fedora 33**

 The manual has some description on how to build `libminizinc` on Linux:

 https://www.minizinc.org/doc-2.5.5/en/installation_detailed_linux.html